igorwaw/web-advent/content/2015/16-sue/index.md

 tags: ["python"]
 ---

-Appareantly, I have 500 aunts names Sue, some of which have a small herd of pomeranians and samoyeds.
+Apparently, I have 500 aunts named Sue, some of which have a small herd of pomeranians and samoyeds.
-Plus cats, children, cars etc. I got a present from one of them, using my Crime Scene Analyzer I need to find out which one it was.
+Plus cats, children, cars etc. I got a present from one of them, using my Crime Scene Analyser I need to find out which one it was.

 I like the story.
 The puzzle itself is not that interesting, just some basic input file processing